tevslin/zoombuddy/README.md

 Bring the window to the front whenever you want to see the current state of your connection.

+***Caution: Zoombuddy sends test packets.
+It shoud NOT be run continuosly on a metered connection.

 ### Pause/Resume

 The Pause button causes zoombuddy to stop testing your connection.
 If your connection is iffy but you want to continue your teleconference, you may want to pause zoombuddy so that its test packets don't compete with your conference for bandwidth which is in short supply.
 Click Resume to restart monitoring.